Der-Eddy/uBlock-elitepvpers-usersignatures/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+    The icon for the `slogan.png` is taken from Yummygum’s Iconsweets iconset, and is used under the terms of its license (http://yummygum.com/work/iconsweets).